-MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH [If death occurred in a hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE BEX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED ludust OR DIVORCED (Write the word) (Month) DATE OF BIRTH I HEREBY CERTIFY, that I attended deceased from (Day) (Year) If LESS than AGE I day.....hrs. and that death occurred, on the date stated above, at 2 or____min.?
-The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of industry. business, or establishment in which employed (or employer) BIRTHPLACE (City or town, .
-State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE.
-OF FATHER PARENTS (City or town, State or foreign country MAIDEN NAME State the Disease Causing Death, or, in death's from Violent Causes, state (1) Means of Injury; and (2) whether Accidental, Suicidal, or Homicidal.
-OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) (City or town, State or foreign country At place in the of death ds.
-State mos.
-Where was disease contracted if not at place of death?
-Former or usual residence PLACE OF BURIAL OR REMOVAL DATE OF BURIAL 1912 REGISTRAR
+MISSOURI STATE BOARD OF HEALTH PLACE OF DEATH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH Township Village Registered No Ili death occurred in a hospital or institution. give its NAME instead of street and number] PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH SINGLE 8EX COLOR OR RACE DATE OF DEATH MARRIED WIDOWED OR DIVORCED (Write the word) (Month) (Day) I HEREBY CERTIFY, that I attended deceased from (Year) that I last saw h was alive on AGE If LESS than f day.....hrs. and that death occurred, on the date stated above, at 2 or.....min.?
+The CAUSE OF DEATH was as follows: OCCUPATION (a) Trade, profession, or particular kind of work (b) General nature of Industry, business, or establishment in which employed (or employer) BIRTHPLACE (City or town, State or foreign country) Contributory NAME OF (SECONDARY) FATHER BIRTHPLACE(OF FATHER (City or town, State or foreign country) (Address) MAIDEN NAME State the Disease Causing Death, or, in deaths from Violent Causes, state (1) Means of Injury: and (2) whether Accidental, Suicidal, or Homicidal.
+OF MOTHER LENGTH OF RESIDENCE (FOR HOSPITALS, INSTITUTIONS, TRANSIENTS, OR BIRTHPLACE RECENT RESIDENTS) (City or town, State or foreign country) At place in the of death. ds.
+State Where was disease contracted If not at place of death? former or usual residence